 Having a well-defined returns policy is the first step, but the key to an effective reverse logistics strategy is investing in processes and systems that automate the process, reduce costs, and enable speed.

-Though it’s possible to manage reverse logistics in-house, it’s always a good idea to partner with an omnichannel fulfillment provider like ShipBob.
+Though it’s possible to manage reverse logistics in-house, it’s always a good idea to partner with an omnichannel fulfilment provider like ShipBob.

-ShipBob’s fulfillment platform easily integrates with Loop Returns, a returns solution that gives customers extra credit to continue shopping, giving you a better opportunity to keep the relationship alive.
+ShipBob’s fulfilment platform easily integrates with Loop Returns, a returns solution that gives customers extra credit to continue shopping, giving you a better opportunity to keep the relationship alive.

 “ShipBob works really well with our tech stack and partners with solutions we use like Klaviyo, Shopify, Gorgias, Route, and Loop Returns.
 All returns from Loop just get taken care of with ShipBob.
 It keeps things very simple for us, and it’s easy to use.”Torii Rowe, COO & Co-Founder of MANSSION